cutlersr/iggypop/README.rst

-For the monkeyflower *Erythranthe guttata* you could:
+To optimized for the monkeyflower *Erythranthe guttata*, you could:

 .. code:: bash